 Known for its innovative public health sysltem, Thailand provides a fabulous environment for students interested in an intensive and integrated immersion experience.
 Classroom instruction combined with extensive field study involving public health agencies and visits to local communities, will allow you to examine issues of public health and social services on a regional and national level.
 Interact with villagers, academic researchers, government officers and practititioners working to improve public health in Thailand.
 Community stays in Northeast Thailand.

 The IPSL Program in Chiang Mai combines academic studies and community service with full cultural immersion providing students with a deeper, more meaningful study abroad experience.
 IPSL partnerships collaborate to offer short-term and semester length programs that unite study abroad with volunteer service opportunities.

 CET Vietnam Vietnamese Study and Service Ho Chi Minh City

 CET Vietnam is for challenge-loving students who want something different from their semester abroad.
 Students conduct service-learning projects at philanthropic organizations in Ho Chi Minh City.
 Study Vietnamese language and explore their host society with a Vietnamese roommate.
-Students of all majors and language levels acepted from beginners to heritage learners.
+Students of all majors and language levels accepted from beginners to heritage learners.
 Core course introduces critical issues in Vietnam: recent history, environmental sustainability, gender inequality, and economic development.
 Includes academic excursions.

 Through interdisciplinary coursework, field study and complementary educational excursions led by academic and community experts, students learn about Vietnam's history, social characteristics and recent economic development.
-Intensive language study, learning activities with Vietnamese peers, and a meaningful homestay facilitiate deep cultural immersion and cross-cultural learning.
+Intensive language study, learning activities with Vietnamese peers, and a meaningful homestay facilitate deep cultural immersion and cross-cultural learning.
 Field study outside the program base is an essential component.